DanielFS95/passmanager/README.md

 - Traefik Reverse Proxy (Lets Encrypt Auto TLS Cert for HTTPS, Geoblocking middleware)
 - MariaDB database for storage
 - Isolated in a Docker environment (Docker-Compose)
+- Checking leak amount for passwords using the HIBP API